 What is pure shear?
 Simple shear?
 Draw a pictorial representation of the stress orientations that produce each of these types of strain.

 How does pure shear deform a circle?
 A line in some orientation?
 Demonstrate this by drawing a circle, including some diameters and deforming it.
-You may want to use a drawing program to do this (see box below).

 How does simple shear deform a circle?
 A line?
 Do the same as in #2 and compare it to the case of pure shear: